Mouzayan/blockchain-developer-bootcamp-final-project/README.md

 **<h3 style="color:#FFC733">User Workflow</h3>**
   1. users will have to register and sign in to access the store
-  2. a user will see the DECLARED INVENTORY and price as well as the currently available stock availability
+  2. a user will see the DECLARED INVENTORY and price as well as the current     stock availability
-  3. once they will elect how much product they want to buy, the will see the ledger update in real time
+  3. once they elect how much product they want to buy, users will see the inventory   update in real time
 <p>&nbsp;</p>